When do people arrive and what should I expect?

 What do you offer my kids?

-We love our kids — they are central to the life and programs of our congregation.
-Our professional childcare staff will be waiting to welcome you and your child at the Religious Exploration table in the breezeway.
+Our teachers will be waiting to welcome you and your child at the Religious Exploration table in the breezeway.
+We have programming for kids ages 4-12 every Sunday and for high school students on the 2nd and 4th Sundays of the month.
 If it helps you to feel more comfortable, you are welcome to stay with your child a few times to help them get used to the environment.

-If your child is especially active, you are welcome to listen to the sermon in the foyer if it makes you more comfortable, but we don’t expect absolute quiet from children.
+For younger explorers, families are welcome to listen to the sermon in the foyer or nursery if it makes you more comfortable, but we welcome noises and wiggles from children who want to stay in the Sanctuary.

 We have many family focused events and programs, from nature hikes to potlucks to game nights.
-We also have a special all ages family event each month.
-You and your children will have a blast here at the Unitarian Universalist Church of Fresno.
+You and your children will have a blast here at the Unitarian Universalist Church of Fresno!

 For more information about our children’s programming, please contact Karen Polnitz, our Director of Lifelong Learning at dll@uufresno.org.